Gearank – Music Gear Information for Live Performance or Studio

 What is a MIDI Interface?

 Simply put, it's a device that allows you to connect MIDI devices, such as hardware synths and keyboards that use 5-pin MIDI jacks, to your computer or tablet.
-The next question is What is MIDI, and the short answer is "Musical Instrument Digital Interface".
+The next question is, What is MIDI The short answer is "Musical Instrument Digital Interface."
 It is a protocol used by musical devices to communicate with each other.

 Connectivity

 Some MIDI interfaces from popular brands come with "Y" cables: 2 MIDI connectors (1 In/1 Out) on one end and a USB connector.
-Some have multiple MIDI sockets and this is usually necessary if you want to connect multiple MIDI controller devices at the same time - an example would be connecting an Electronic Drum Set and a MIDI Keyboard to your computer.
-You can usually daisy chain MIDI output (receiver) devices through a single computer connection though.
+Some have multiple MIDI sockets, which is usually necessary if you want to connect multiple MIDI controller devices at the same time—an example would be connecting an Electronic Drum Set and a MIDI Keyboard to your computer.
+You can usually daisy-chain MIDI output (receiver) devices through a single computer connection, though.

-There are MIDI Interfaces that are compatible with iOS devices, such as iPhones or iPads, with the use of Apple lightning cables.
-Any class compliant USB device can be connected to iOS devices via an Apple Camera Connection Kit or Lightning adapter - note that your iOS apps must use CoreMIDI.
-Part of learning How to use MIDI keyboard controllers is understanding connectivity
+With Apple lightning cables, MIDI Interfaces are compatible with iOS devices, such as iPhones or iPads.
+Any class-compliant USB device can be connected to iOS devices via an Apple Camera Connection Kit or Lightning adapter - note that your iOS apps must use CoreMIDI.
+Part of learning How to use MIDI keyboard controllers is understanding connectivity.

 Power

-Many MIDI interfaces don't need additional AC power cables or batteries and can be powered via USB when plugged to a PC, Mac or Linux box.
+Many MIDI interfaces don't need additional AC power cables or batteries and can be powered via USB when plugged into a PC, Mac, or Linux box.

-Important information for iPad users: The iPad limits the amount of power available to USB devices so even though you can use Class Compliant interfaces with it you may need to use a Powered USB Hub (link to Amazon.com) to provide sufficient power.
-This does not apply if your MIDI interface has its own power adapter.
+Important information for iPad users: The iPad limits the amount of power available to USB devices, so even though you can use Class Compliant interfaces with it, you may need to use a Powered USB Hub (link to Amazon.com) to provide sufficient power.
+This does not apply if your MIDI interface has its power adapter.

 Class Compliant USB MIDI

-Class compliant devices are plug-and-play devices that don't need extra drivers to work (although manufacturers often supply them anyway).
-Although theoretically any class compliant device should work with any operating system that supports them you may have trouble with older operating systems so if you don't have the latest version of your OS then check the compatibility information carefully before purchasing (or upgrade to the latest OS if you can).
+Class-compliant devices are plug-and-play devices that don't need extra drivers to work (although manufacturers often supply them anyway).
+Although theoretically, any class-compliant device should work with any operating system that supports it, you may have trouble with older operating systems.
+So, if you don't have the latest version of your OS, then check the compatibility information carefully before purchasing (or upgrade to the latest OS if you can).

 Number of MIDI Ports (Input/Output/Thru)

 MIDI devices come in 3 ports: In, Out and Thru.
-An interface with single MIDI In and Out ports is enough to connect one MIDI controller (i.e. keyboard) to a computer and usually you can also daisy chain to other MIDI receiver units (such as sound modules) using the Thru ports in these.
-If you want to use multiple MIDI controllers you'll generally need multiple MIDI Input ports to your computer.
-Also it can be easier to control multiple MIDI receiver units with each having their own dedicated port and this can also reduce latency when there's a lot of MIDI data flying around.
+An interface with single MIDI In and Out ports is enough to connect one MIDI controller (i.e., keyboard) to a computer, and usually, you can also daisy chain to other MIDI receiver units (such as sound modules) using the Thru ports in these.
+If you want to use multiple MIDI controllers, you'll generally need multiple MIDI input ports for your computer.
+Also, it can be easier to control multiple MIDI receiver units with each having their own dedicated port, and this can also reduce latency when there's a lot of MIDI data flying around.
 Another reason to have more MIDI channels is if your sound modules don't have a MIDI Thru port for daisy chaining.
 Each MIDI port contains 16 channels.

-Most people without really complex studio setups can make do with single in/out MIDI port interfaces.
-But interfaces with multiple I/O ports are useful for studios with several different MIDI sources like analog synthesizers or rackmount gear with DAW-controlled MIDI switching and automation.
-If this is what your studio setup is like, the Miditech MIDIFACE should be worth checking out.
+Most people with simple studio setups can manage with single-in/single-out MIDI port interfaces.
+However, interfaces with multiple I/O ports are useful for studios with several different MIDI sources, such as analog synthesizers or rackmount gear with DAW-controlled MIDI switching and automation.
+If this is your studio setup, the Miditech MIDIFACE should be worth checking out.

 Best MIDI Interface Selection Methodology

-We looked at all highly rated and popular MIDI interfaces available from major American music gear retailers and short-listed the 23 most promising for detailed analysis.
-During this procedure we processed more than 11,000 individual review and rating sources from user and expert reviews and forum comments, using the Gearank Algorithm to produce rating scores out of 100 for each interface.
+We looked at all the popular and highly rated MIDI interfaces available from major American music gear retailers and short-listed the 23 most promising for detailed analysis.
+During this procedure we processed more than 16,000 individual review and rating sources from user and expert reviews and forum comments, using the Gearank Algorithm to produce rating scores out of 100 for each interface.
 We then selected the highest rated options to recommend above.
 For more information about our methods see How Gearank Works.

 About the Author and Contributors